tatiana96morales/tatiana96morales/README.md

 🔍 I have experience working with Python, SQL, and Excel to analyze, visualize, and interpret data.
 I'm constantly learning new techniques, tools, and methodologies to improve my analytical skills.

 💡 I'm excited to contribute to projects that solve real-world problems using data.
-Currently working on improving my skills in Machine Learning and Data Visualization with libraries like Matplotlib, Seaborn, and Tableau.
+Currently working on improving my skills in Machine Learning and Data Visualization with libraries like Matplotlib, Seaborn, and Power BI.

 📊 Skills: